Breck37/react-2-mini/README.md

 * Next, below the `deleteProduct` method, create a `toggleCheck` arrow function that takes in a parameter called `val`.
 * Inside the method, create a conditional that tests if `val` is equal to `standard`, if it is - call `setState` of `shipping` to be `false`.
 If it is not, `standard`, continue your conditional to test if `val` is equal to `expedited` and if so, call `setState` to change `shipping` to `true`
 * Next, in the `else` portion of our conditional, `setState` of `giftWrap` to be the opposite of what it currently is (think bang operator).
-* Now, locate the method we created yesterday call `updateName` and remove it.
+* Now, locate the method we created yesterday called `updateName` and remove it.
   * Go ahead and remove the bind statement as well.